List of aviation accidents and incidents involving CFIT: 2012 Mount Salak Sukhoi Superjet crash

-The subsequent investigation concluded that the flight crew was unaware of the presence of high ground in the area and ignored warnings from the terrain warning system, incorrectly concluding the warnings to a system malfunction due to thick clouds blocking outside view.
+The subsequent investigation concluded that the flight crew was unaware of the presence of high ground in the area and ignored warnings from the terrain warning system, incorrectly concluding the warnings to a system malfunction due to thick clouds blocking their outside view.
 In the minutes leading to the accident, the crew, including the captain, were found to have been engaged in conversation with prospective customers present in the cockpit.

 Korean Air Flight 801

 Korean Air Flight 801 (KE801, KAL801) was a scheduled international passenger flight operated by Korean Air.
-The flight crashed on August 6, 1997, on approach to Antonio B. Won Pat International Airport, in the United States territory of Guam, killing 228 of the 254 people aboard.
+The flight crashed on August 6, 1997, on approach to Antonio B. Won Pat International Airport, in the United States territory of Guam, killing 229 of the 254 people aboard.
 The aircraft crashed on Nimitz Hill in Asan-Maina, Guam, while on approach to the airport.
-The National Transportation Safety Board cites poor communication between the flight crew as probable cause for the crash, along with the captain’s poor decision making on the non-precision approach.
+The National Transportation Safety Board cited poor communication between the flight crew as probable cause for the crash, along with the captain’s poor decision-making on the non-precision approach.

 American Airlines Flight 965

 American Airlines Flight 965 was a regularly scheduled flight from Miami International Airport in Miami, Florida, to Alfonso Bonilla Aragón International Airport in Cali, Colombia.
-On December 20, 1995, the Boeing 757-200 flying this route crashed into a mountain in Buga, Colombia, killing 151 out of the 155 passengers and all eight crew members.
+On December 20, 1995, the Boeing 757-200 flying this route crashed into a mountain in Buga, Colombia, killing 151 out of the 155 passengers and all 8 crew members.

 The Colombian Special Administrative Unit of Civil Aeronautics investigated the accident and determined it was caused by navigational errors by the flight crew.

-The crash was the first U.S.-owned 757 accident and is currently the deadliest aviation accident to occur in Colombia.
+The crash was the first US-owned 757 accident and is currently the deadliest aviation accident to occur in Colombia.